-where $\fI:\bar\Omega\to \bR^3$ is a vector-valued image.
+where $\fI:\overline\Omega\to \bR^3$ is a vector-valued image.

-A key step for minimizing the energy~\eqref{eq_CombEnergy} lies at the construction of a set of candidate contours.
-Each candidate is obtained as the concatenation of $m$ open paths and travels from a landmark point to its successive one.
-Specifically, by advancing the fronts propagation simultaneously from a landmark point $\fp_{k}$ and $\fp_{k+1}$, one can estimate a combined geodesic distance map by the partial fast marching scheme~\citep{deschamps2001fast}, associated to an isotropic metric
+A key step for minimizing the energy~\eqref{eq_CombEnergy} lies in the choice and the construction of a set of candidate contours.
+Each candidate contour is obtained as the concatenation of $m$ open paths, joining a landmark point to the successive one.
+Specifically, by advancing the fronts propagation simultaneously from a pair of landmark point $\fp_{k}$ and $\fp_{k+1}$, one can estimate a combined geodesic distance map using the partial fast marching scheme~\citep{deschamps2001fast}, associated to the isotropic metric